 I have been listening to my heart and my clients, my readers, and my sisters in the world.
 I have been holding space for women to connect to, awaken, and embody their birthright to be ever so gentle, tender, and nourishing with themselves.
 I want to continue to support each and every one of you to treat yourself as a beautiful temple.

-If you are a parent, a professional, or a person who influences the life of a child, check out Regarding Our Children, my 30-day online class.
+If you are a parent, a professional, or a person who influences the life of a child, check out Regarding Our Children, my online, on-demand course.
 This is all about setting our children up to thrive.
 I bring in my clinical, trauma-informed expertise working with clients; my decades of mindfulness; and my experience being “in the trenches” as a mom to share with you researched-backed ways to instill a sense of resilience in your child, empathy, compassion, a growth mindset, and how to support them to be “leaders of their own lives.”
-Get on the waitlist and get notified when registration opens for the next session.

-Can’t wait to get started with uplifting and empowering your daughter?
-Check out my self-study course, Regarding Our Girls.Blessings,
+Do feminine embodiment practices really speak to you and you want to share them with your daughter?
+Check out my on-demand course, Regarding Our Girls.Blessings,